-To be eligible to vote in the Local Council election on 4 May 2017 you must be registered to vote by Thursday 13 April 2017.
+To be eligible to vote in the General Election on 8 June 2017 you must be registered to vote by 22 May 2017.

 If you are already registered you do not need to apply again.

 You need to be on the electoral register to vote in elections and referendums.
 Being on the council tax list does not mean that you are on the electoral register.